 While tax payers suffer from the trillions of dollars that is extorted from them to fight the governments’ wars, many big businesses profit because they supply the equipment and weaponry to fight them.
 Many companies also benefit from the resources extracted during war.
 Energy companies, mining companies, and many electronics companies benefit from the oil, precious metals (used in American cell phones, computers, PDAs and many other devices), and precious stones taken from war-torn countries.
 Private military contractors make billions as well.

 The American government wants to continue to be the largest, richest government in the world at any expense, and there is no market it won’t touch, including the drug market.
 As stated, under the Taliban, the opium trade in the Afghanistan was fairly suppressed.
 But when America invaded, they ignored the cartels and some soldiers even helped to distribute it.
 Opium is now Afghanistan’s most valuable resource and “to the victor go the spoils” as the saying goes.
-This has also occurred during many other wars as well, such as the Vietnam War, Iraq War, and the Nicaraguan Revolution.
+This has also occurred during many other wars as well, such as the Vietnam War, Iraq War, and the Contras’ war against the Sandinista government.
+(The CIA also provided protection to the Corsican mob and its heroin deals in the 1950s and 1960s.
+Notorious drug kingpin, Noriega was also a CIA asset.)
 In the next section, I will explain how the American government has used war to expand its empire and how the guise of “communism,” “socialism,” and anarchy got in the way.

 (The featured image is homeless man, Thomas Kelley, in the hospital after he was brutally beaten by police.
 He later died from the wounds inflicted.)